manopaul/Autonomous-Vehicles/10 - MPC Controller/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./mpc`.
-When you run the program in your terminal (or command prompt), you will see a message "Listening on port 4567"
+When you run the program in your terminal (or command prompt), you will see a message "Listening to port 4567"
 5. Start the Simulator and navigate to Project 5 in the simulator and click on Select.
-The terminal should output "Connected" and then
+The terminal should output "Connected" and then the simluator should display how the MPC controller works.
+The terminal will output the MPC calculations as well.
+6. You can stop by quitting the simulator

+## Implementation Details

+#The Model
+Student describes their model in detail.
+This includes the state, actuators and update equations.

+#Timestep Length and Elapsed Duration (N & dt)
+Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+Additionally the student details the previous values tried.

+#Polynomial Fitting and MPC Preprocessing
+A polynomial is fitted to waypoints.
+If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

+#Model Predictive Control with Latency
+The student implements Model Predictive Control that handles a 100 millisecond latency.
+Student provides details on how they deal with latency.

 ---
 ## Dependencies